 According to the National Wildlife Federation, the Southern Live Oak (Quercus virginiana) can live to be more than a thousand years old.

 The Angel Oak itself has an anticipated life span of at least 900 years.
-(Totally possible with concentrated preservation efforts!)
+That's absolutely possible with concentrated preservation efforts!

 Directions to the Angel Oak